alarafat/VTO/README.md

 > pip install transformers==4.51.3
 > ```

-> Also, download required model checkpoints for SAM2, Florence2, IDM-VTON, and Wan2.1.
+> Also, download required model checkpoints for SAM2, IDM-VTON, and Wan2.1.
 Place them under their respective directories in `dependencies/`.
+For issues or troubleshooting, please refer to the documentation or raise an issue in the repository.

 ---